-On January 28, 2006 restricted stock awards under the 2005 Plan totaling 220,000 shares were approved by the Compensation Committee of the Board of Directors of the Company.
-Of the restricted stock awards granted, 147,100 shares are time-based shares, 129,850 shares of which vest quarterly over five years with the first vesting date occurring on April 30, 2006; and 17,250 shares of which vest annually over three years with the first vesting date occurring on January 31, 2007.
-Of the restricted stock awards granted, 55,650 shares are stock performance-based shares generally eligible to vest over almost five years if the management team is able to provide total shareholder return (in terms of increase in share price plus dividends) at least 20% greater than the return of the Russell 2000® index.
+55,650 shares are stock performance-based shares generally eligible to vest over almost five years if the management team is able to provide total shareholder return (in terms of increase in share price plus dividends) at least 20% greater than the return of the Russell 2000® index.
 Greater shareholder returns can accelerate vesting of the stock performance-based shares, but the shares cannot vest more quickly than over three years.
 The first vesting date of the stock performance-based shares is October 31, 2006.
 The remaining 17,250 shares of restricted stock awards granted are operational performance-based shares vesting over a two year period beginning on January 31, 2007 based on the achievement of certain operational performance goals.
 Failure to meet the performance criteria required for vesting - whether for the stock performance-based shares or for the operational performance-based shares - will result in a portion or all of the shares being forfeited.
 The Company recognizes expense on the performance-based shares each quarter using an estimate of the shares expected to vest multiplied by the closing price of the Company's common stock of \$5.37 on the date of grant.
 U.S. generally accepted accounting principles requires that any previously recognized compensation cost shall not be reversed if the shares are forfeited as a result of not meeting the performance measure.

-The Company recorded compensation expense related to these restricted stock awards totaling \$110,142 and \$111,129 during the quarters ended January 31, 2006 and 2005, respectively.
+The Company recorded compensation expense related to its restricted stock awards totaling \$152,085 and \$261,241, respectively, during the three months and six months ended April 30, 2006 and \$111,129 and \$222,258, respectively, during the three months and six months ended April 30, 2005.

-Stock option activity during the three months ended January 31, 2006 consisted of a grant of 220,000 shares and 897 shares forfeited or withheld for taxes.
+Restricted stock award activity during the six months ended April 30, 2006 consisted of a restricted share grant of 220,000 shares, and 26,678 restricted shares forfeited or withheld for taxes.